OpenPoiesis/poietic-tool/Docs/Tool.md

 The Stock and Flow model requires that all parameters used in formulas must be connected to their corresponding nodes.
 Moreover, there must be no connected parameters that are not used in the model.
-If this requirement is not satisfied, the compiler will refuse to compile the model and it will be not possible to simulate it.
-This is a design principle, not a fussiness of the compiler.
+If this requirement is not satisfied, the simulation planning/validation fails and it will be not possible to simulate it.
+This is a design principle, not a fussiness of the simulation planner.

 This command connects the required parameter nodes and removes connections from the nodes that are not used in the formulas.